$G$-torsors on perfectoid spaces: Generalised representations on rigid spaces

-Moreover, these are equivalent to finite locally free $\O^+$-modules on $X_{\qproet}$, and if $X$ is locally Noetherian also to finite locally free $\O^+$-modules on $X_{\proet}$. \item By localising at multiplication by $p$, this defines an equivalence of categories
+Moreover, these are equivalent to the category of finite locally free $\O^+$-modules on $X_{\qproet}$, and if\, $X$ is locally Noetherian also to that of finite locally free $\O^+$-modules on $X_{\proet}$. \item By localising at multiplication by $p$, this defines an equivalence of categories

-Moreover, these are equivalent to finite locally free $\O$-modules on $X_{\qproet}$, and if $X$ is locally Noetherian also to finite locally free $\O$-modules on $X_{\proet}$. \end{enumerate} \end{Proposition}
+Moreover, these are equivalent to the category of finite locally free $\O$-modules on $X_{\qproet}$, and if\, $X$ is locally Noetherian also to that of finite locally free $\O$-modules on $X_{\proet}$. \end{enumerate} \end{Proposition}

-\begin{Definition} We also call a finite locally free $\O$-modules on $X_{v}$ a \textbf{$v$-vector bundle}.
+\begin{Definition} We also call a finite locally free $\O$-module on $X_{v}$ a \emph{$v$-vector bundle}.
 We then call finite locally free $\O$-modules on $X_{\et}$ ``\'etale vector bundles'' to clarify the topology. \end{Definition}

 From this perspective, one could reverse-engineer Faltings' definition of generalised $\Q_p$-representations by saying that they describe $v$-vector bundles purely in terms of $X_{\et}$.